+Seven Ways to Conclude a Speech for Maximum Impact.
+Although the beginning of a speech is important for setting the stage and getting the audience’s attention, the conclusion is their final impression of you and your message.
 It can be tempting to neglect the conclusion after you’ve spent hours on writing the opening and body, but a weak ending can lessen the effectiveness of your entire speech.
 In The Lost Art of a Great Speech, Richard Dowis describes seven ways to effectively conclude a speech.
 Understanding these will give you more options the next time you’re struggling to write a speech ending.
 Dowis defines the types of speech conclusions as: summaryhumorouswrap updirect appealthesisreferenceinspirational.
 Let’s take a brief look at each of these.
 With a summary closing you simply summarise the points that you detailed in the body of the speech.

+A humorous closing can work well when you find a quotation or anecdote that relates to your speech topic.
+When using a direct appeal closing you ask the audience to take specific action.
 5 Types of Attention Getters in Essays.
 Nonverbal communication attention getter.
 Untitled.
 Impromptu Public Speaking Topics: A list of 50 Speech Topics.
 You are here: HOME › Impromptu speaking › Impromptu public speaking topics - A list of 50 speech topics for spontaneous speaking practice There are 50 impromptu public speaking topics here, covering a broad cross section of subject matter.
 Many of them are deliberately provocative to stimulate a response.

 Others are open-ended or neutral to allow whatever occurs in your mind to fit the topic.
 Are you in a hurry & needing topics ready for use now?
 Solve your problem in 5 minutes.
 If you're practicing by yourself: Choose a speech topic from the list belowGive yourself a strictly monitored preparation time of no more than one minute in which to note an opening, a couple of main points with examples and a conclusion.Deliver your speech while timing and if possible, recording it.

+If you go into your speech with these statements in your head, you can spend the rest of your time thinking up supporting statements as you speak.
+When you've identified your three main points, think of a great finishing statement.
+Start practicing with this list: My three favorite animals.
+Impromptu Speech Topics.
+Speech Topics for Middle School | Talk of the Sound.
+The elocution or a speech making competition is among the most typical competitions for varsity students.
 So what are the coolest persuasive speech topics for middle school?
 Read on in finding it out.
 Once I was at school , there would always be this one kid annually inside the annual elocution competition, who would belt out that overdone bit about ‘I Have a Dream’.
 No offense meant to Martin Luther King or his rather soul stirring speech, but I must admit that it used to get slightly too irritating hearing an analogous thing over and over.

-Characteristics of a Bad Speech.
 Characteristics of a Good Speech.
 Top 10 Qualities of a Good Speech | Edu Articles.
 Oral communication is the oldest and most widely used medium of communication.
 It can take place in different forms and speech is one of them.
 Speech is generally, the most effective medium of delivering message in meeting, seminar, conference etc. Speech refers to delivering message through words of mouth or spoken words in front of audience gathered in a meeting, seminar or conference.
 Through speech, the speaker can present his opinions and thoughts on any matter to a large number of audiences at a time.
 Therefore, it is widely used in delivering oral message in business, social, political and religious gatherings.

+Audience.
+Who are they?
+What qualities about them are relevant?
+Occasion.
+There is also a reason that the speech is happening, the occasion for which the audience has gathered.
+Purpose.
+When a speaker seeks to inform, they want the audience to leave the speech knowing more than they knew beforehand.
+When a speaker aims to persuade an audience, they want them to adopt a new position or belief, to change their minds, or to be moved to action.
 Structuring the Speech Focus your audience's attention.
 Middle_School.
 Speech Curriculum.
 Greensburg Community School Corporation Curriculum Speech Communication Prepared by Carla Leach June 2007 Greensburg Community Schools Mission Statement The mission of the Greensburg Community School Corporation is to provide and promote lifelong learning through its commitment to quality educational programs that prepare the students to be effective, successful, and responsible citizens.